Adiabatic state preparation and thermalization of simulated phase noise in a Rydberg spin Hamiltonian: The physical system

-introducing a dipole-dipole potential $V_{dd}$ mediated by $\hat{n}_k\hat{n}_l$ interactions that enforce a Rydberg blockade penalty on neighboring excitations.
-We work in the dipole dipole regime in which long range interactions decay as a function of distance between sites $d^3=|k-l|^3$, where $k$ and $l$ are site indices and the lattice constant is absorbed into $V_{dd}$.
-Open boundary conditions are considered for the one-dimensional chain.
-For computational simplicity, we define a relative number to which we set the interaction strength $V_{dd}/2\pi=1/2\pi$ ~MHz, and use this to scale all units in the system with $\hbar =1$ also assumed.
+introducing a dipole-dipole interaction strength $V_{dd}$ mediated by $\hat{n}_k\hat{n}_l$ interactions that enforce a dipolar blockade penalty on neighboring excitations.
+We work in the dipole dipole interaction regime in which Rydberg states must maintain a permanent dipole moment that is typically achieved through strong electric fields \cite{Ates_2008,Browaeys_2016,Leseleuc17}, and long range interactions decay as a function of distance between sites $d^3=|k-l|^3$, where $k$ and $l$ are site indices and the lattice constant is absorbed into $V_{dd}$.
+Open boundary conditions are considered for the one-dimensional chain, for which atoms found on the edges of the chain experience less of the effect of Rydberg blockade and are therefore more likely to be Rydberg excited than atoms within the chain.
+This means that energetically favorable $Z_2$ ordering of excitations can be identified uniquely in chains with an odd number of lattice sites, but an even number of lattice sites results in a central domain wall after which ordering flips \cite{Bernien_2017}.
+To simplify notation and discussion, here we will focus on odd numbers of spins.
+Furthermore, while the noiseless protocol can be generalized across different frequency regimes, for computational simplicity we define an experimentally reasonable relative number to which we set the interaction strength $V_{dd}/2\pi=10$~MHz \cite{Ravets2014,Bernien_2017}, and use this to scale all units in the system with $\hbar =1$ also assumed.
 Hence, both $\Omega$ and $\delta$ are expressed in units of this relative $V_{dd}$, while time is given in units of $V_{dd}^{-1}$.
-The choice allows us to study many body dynamics in a similar frequency region as the sampled noise, and the results in this paper can be generalized to different frequency regimes.
 Note that for $\Omega=0$ the Hamiltonian in Eq. \eqref{Ryd Hamil} is reminiscent of the Ising model for magnetic dipoles.
 In such a regime, the competition between $\delta$ and $V_{dd}$ leads to an excitation ladder in which ground states with increasing number of evenly spaced excitations are favored \cite{Pohl_2010_CrystallineExperiment,Schaub_2015,Petrosyan2017}.
-These crystalline ground states exhibit large energy gaps that make them robust to small increases in $\Omega$, leading to regions in the $\Omega/\delta$ parameter space where only one crystalline state is represented in the ground state.
-In Fig. \ref{fig:Ryd Adiab Sketch} we show Rydberg excitations along the spin chain as a function of $\Omega/\delta$ parameters, clearly displaying the formation of a lobe with a stable ground state with crystalline $Z_2$ order of excitations.
-How close the final prepared many-body ground state $|\psi_{gr}\rangle$ is to a perfect $Z_2$ ordering can always be tested by computing the expectation value of the order parameter observable
+These crystalline ground states exhibit large energy gaps that make them robust to small increases in $\Omega$, leading to regions in the $\Omega/\delta$ parameter space where the ground state is dominated by a single crystalline state.
+Figure \ref{fig:Ryd Adiab Sketch}(a) shows a diagram of the ground state of the initial and final Hamiltonian for the three part adiabatic state preparation discussed in Section \ref{Sec 3}, while in Figure \ref{fig:Ryd Adiab Sketch}(b) we show the path that this protocol takes along the $\Omega$ and $\delta$ parameter plot.
+The figure also shows Rydberg excitations along the spin chain as a function of $\Omega$ and $\delta$ parameters, clearly displaying the formation of a lobe where a stable ground state with crystalline $Z_2$ order of excitations persists.
+How close the final prepared many-body ground state $|\psi_{gr}\rangle$ is to a perfect $Z_2$ ordering can be tested by computing the expectation value of the order parameter